techtonik/suxx/README.md

 ## Python

+### python.org as a community site

+ * proprietary owned by PSF (there is signs that it is open source)
+ * code you can hardly reuse after learning, because of verbose license with no owner
+ * doesn't give credits to people who have contributed (everything links to PSF)

 ### Python 3

  * it suxx, because it managed to ship `venv` module with all suxx facts from `virtualenv` chapter below